Hohlraum: Inertial confinement fusion

-The hohlraum walls must have surface roughness less than 1 micron, and hence accurate machining is required during fabrication.
-Any imperfection of the hohlraum wall during fabrication will cause uneven and non-symmetrical compression of the fuel capsule inside the hohlraum during inertial confinement fusion.
-Hence imperfection is to be carefully prevented so surface finishing is extremely important, as during ICF laser shots, due to intense pressure and temperature, results are highly susceptible to hohlraum texture roughness.
+The Hohlraum walls must have surface roughness less than 1 micron, and hence accurate machining is required during fabrication.
+Any imperfection of the wall during fabrication will cause uneven and non-symmetrical compression of the fuel capsule inside the Hohlraum during inertial confinement fusion (ICF).
+Hence, imperfections are to be carefully avoided, so surface finishing is critical, as during ICF laser shots, due to the intense pressure and temperature, results are highly susceptible to Hohlraum texture roughness.
 The fuel capsule must be precisely spherical, with texture roughness less than one nanometer, for fusion ignition to start.
 Otherwise, instability will cause fusion to fizzle.
-The fuel capsule contains a small fill hole with less than 5 microns diameter to inject the capsule with D-T gas.
+The fuel capsule contains a small fill hole with a diameter of less than 5 microns to inject D-T gas into the capsule.

 The X-ray intensity around the capsule must be very symmetrical to avoid hydrodynamic instabilities during compression.
-Earlier designs had radiators at the ends of the hohlraum, but it proved difficult to maintain adequate X-ray symmetry with this geometry.
-By the end of the 1990s, target physicists developed a new family of designs in which the ion beams are absorbed in the hohlraum walls, so that X-rays are radiated from a large fraction of the solid angle surrounding the capsule.
+Earlier designs had radiators at the ends of the Hohlraum, but maintaining adequate X-ray symmetry proved difficult with this geometry.
+By the end of the 1990s, target physicists developed a new family of designs in which the ion beams are absorbed in the Hohlraum walls, so that X-rays are radiated from a significant fraction of the solid angle surrounding the capsule.
 With a judicious choice of absorbing materials, this arrangement, referred to as a "distributed-radiator" target, gives better X-ray symmetry and target gain in simulations than earlier designs.

 Nuclear weapon design

 The term hohlraum is also used to describe the casing of a thermonuclear bomb following the Teller-Ulam design.
-The casing's purpose is to contain and focus the energy of the primary (fission) stage in order to implode the secondary (fusion) stage.
+The casing's purpose is to contain and focus the energy of the primary (fission) stage to implode the secondary (fusion) stage.